Thinking about straightening your teeth? Great choice!

-You can apply special whitening gel to the insides of your aligners and wear them at night for an easy whitening treatment.
+You can apply a special whitening gel to the insides of your aligners and wear them at night for an easy whitening treatment.

-There are certain aspects of Invisalign treatment that may not work for all patients.
+While there are many positives to Invisalign treatment, there are certain aspects of Invisalign treatment that may not work for all patients.

-Some complex conditions may require a combination of braces and Invisalign to be properly corrected.
-Drawing out impacted teeth, for instance, or aligning high canines, can be difficult to do with Invisalign alone and may require supplemental braces treatment.
+Some complex conditions may require a combination of braces and Invisalign aligners to be properly corrected.
+Drawing out impacted teeth, for instance, or aligning high canines, can be difficult to do with Invisalign treatment alone and may require supplemental braces treatment.

-When you visit the orthodontist, they will do a thorough examination to determine your exact diagnosis and assess whether Invisalign will work for you.
+When you visit the orthodontist, they will do a thorough examination to determine your exact diagnosis and assess whether Invisalign treatment will work for you.
 An experienced Invisalign orthodontic provider is key to achieving results with clear aligners.

-Invisalign also requires careful, dedicated compliance.
+Invisalign treatment also requires careful, dedicated compliance.
 Invisalign aligners need to be worn for at least 22 hours a day, removed only for eating meals or drinking anything other than water, and cleaning teeth and the aligners themselves.

 Because they can be removed, there is the potential for the aligners to get lost or damaged.
 They need to be stored properly in their case when not worn, so they don’t get stepped on, thrown away in a napkin, or – a surprisingly common problem – chewed up by a curious dog!